vineet-kumar03/Robo_Apocalypser/README.md

 How to Run Application

   Setp 1.
-Create Database(name like Robot_Apocalypser) to you sql server Step 2.
+Create Database(name like Robot_Apocalypser) to your sql server.

+  Step 2.
 Create  tables Survivor, Inventory and SurvivorContamination using the scripts given below-
       2.a